 Some of the things I have learned so far: Lab #33 - Self Portrait

-my husband wanted a personal photo that would reflect his interests to use on
+Instead of his usual Charlie Chaplain or daffy duck avatars, this young man wanted a personal photo that would reflect his interests to use on

 social media sites.
 Mission